tdg2-org/scripts/README.md

 #### Build with BD project PRJ0 already generated, clean and regenerate all IP in ip folder
 > tclsh BUILD.tcl -name PRJ0 -skipBD -clean -cleanIP

+# DFX
+- This version is automated.
+Verified on U96 with three RPs and three RMs each.
+- RMs must be in folders named RM* in hdl directory.
+- Each RM must have same module name.
+- RM folders are parsed to get module names.
+- RP instance in static region MUST be named "\<RM module name>_inst"
+  - Ex.
+RM0 = "led_cnt_pr", instance in io_top must be "led_cnt_pr_inst".
+- Currently, only one full config is built.
+This will be the 'first' RM for each RP which are sorted ASCII.
+  - Empty static is not built, there is an option to enable this in 'imp.tcl'.
+  - All partial bitstreams are generated.
+- No VHDL.
+Verilog and systemverilog only.